ML-KULeuven/ml-project-2023-2024/ssh.md

 ## List of available machines

-The page <http://mysql.cs.kotnet.kuleuven.be/> gives an overview of the available departmental machines and their current load.
+The page <http://mysql.student.cs.kuleuven.be/> gives an overview of the available departmental machines and their current load.
 Avoid using a machine with high-load; it will improve your and the other user's experience.

 This page is only accessible from within the KU Leuven network.
-You can always use SSH to reach it using an SSH tunnel to the server `mysql.cs.kotnet.kuleuven.be` at port 80.
+You can always use SSH to reach it using an SSH tunnel to the server `mysql.student.cs.kuleuven.be` at port 80.
 Set up the tunnel by entering:

 - on Unix:

     ```sh
-    % ssh -L 8080:mysql.cs.kotnet.kuleuven.be:80 st.cs.kuleuven.be
+    % ssh -L 10480:mysql.student.cs.kuleuven.be:443 st.cs.kuleuven.be
     ```

 - on Windows:

     ```sh
-    % plink -L 8080:mysql.cs.kotnet.kuleuven.be:80 st.cs.kuleuven.be
+    % plink -L 10480:mysql.student.cs.kuleuven.be:443 st.cs.kuleuven.be
     ```

-Now you can reach the website at <http://localhost:8080/>
+Now you can reach the website at <https://localhost.cs.kuleuven.be:10480/>.
+Make sure to include the "https"!

 ## Remote copying